listx/listx_blog/post/2014-09-22-parking-lot-problem.md

 For some reason, I get a strong feeling that these problems are much more interesting than [FizzBuzz](http://en.wikipedia.org/wiki/Fizz_buzz).
 The fact that we talk about an *infinitely large* parking lot will probably throw a lot of newbies and naive thinkers off the right track.
 You have to be especially careful about edge cases, such as the empty list in the second Haskell version.
-I believe that good coders have a keen sense of edge cases, because good algorithms must withstand them without blowing up.
+I believe that good coders have a keen sense of edge cases, because correct algorithms must withstand them without blowing up.
 Just review the Haskell solutions and notice all of the edge cases that we have to look out for!

-You might even get some crazy answers that talk at length about related nonessential tangents and Big-O notation, but fail to realize just how simple, at least conceptually, the problem becomes once you sort `T`.
+You might even get some crazy answers that consider at length related nonessential tangents and Big-O notation, but fail to realize just how simple, at least conceptually, the problem becomes once you sort `T`.
 And, I like these problems more than FizzBuzz because there are so many interesting points about it.
 For example, you can ask a simple related question: if you were the keeper of this parking lot, what kind of data structure would you use to keep track of the taken parking spaces?
 And of course, there are very conspicuous low-level analogues that more experienced coders can relate to.